 Rather than seeing absence as an omission, the studio will investigate the potential of non-built space to order, structure, and enrich architectural proposals.

 Case Studies will be used as research material into the theme, and design projects to elaborate your individual approach.

 Maarten Van Severen : ‘Werken | Work’ – 2004 : Director – Terenja van Dijk

 How we ‘make’ is intrinsic to how we ‘think’, and vice-versa.

 The studio will contribute to the CRAFTMANSHIP ENGAGEMENT, and the material produced will form an important part of the methodology and design investigation in the studio.

+Model Making is an important part of the studios methodology and output.
 The abstraction and reduction inherent in the making of hand-made models, sketches and collages is an introduction into the central theme of the studio.

 “You don’t need a house you need a village in a forest”